These vegan meringue cookies are light, crisp, and sweet with absolutely no beany taste at all. And they're simpler to make than you'd think!

 This is my second adventure in making vegan meringue.
-This time, I whipped up some simple vegan meringue cookies using a different liquid.
+This time, I whipped up some simple vegan meringue cookies using white bean aquafaba.

-Chickpea meringue has a slight beany taste, and I am happy to report that white bean juice makes a much milder vegan meringue!
+Chickpea meringue has a slight beany taste, and I am happy to report that white bean liquid makes a much milder vegan meringue!
 These cookies were crisp, sweet, and not at all beany.

-You will want to eat these menringues pretty much right away, though.
-Mine sat out on the kitchen counter yesterday, and they went from crispy to chewy in a few hours.
+You will want to eat these meringues pretty much right away.
+Mine sat out in a sealed container on the kitchen counter yesterday, and they went from crispy to chewy in a few hours.
 This is definitely not a make-ahead recipe.
-I wish I'd stuck some in the fridge, so I could tell you how that shook out!

-Note: When you make meringues with bean juice, you're left with lots of beans.
-If you need a recipe for your white beans, try my gnocchi soup with beans and greens or southwest white bean stew!
+When you make meringues with aquafaba, you're left with lots of beans.
+If you need a recipe for your white beans, try these!

 But that's enough about beans.
 Let's make some cookies!